liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ![checkbox](../../../images/CheckboxLabel.jpg)

-### Usage

-* Checkboxes should be used when more than one option can be selected.
-* Better if they are stacked
-* Mutually inclusive options
-* Use it for a single binary option as unique entry
-* Note that although we have visually defined the checkbox, we use the native checkbox as it is easier to identify by the end user using different web browsers.
+*Note: although we have visually defined the checkbox, we use the native checkbox as it is easier to identify by the end user using different web browsers.*

 ### States